Jimmy Westlake's Celestial News column appears monthly in the Steamboat Today.

 Find more columns by Westlake here.

-Steamboat Springs Most stars shine with a constant brightness throughout the course of centuries, millennia and even eons.
-But a few do not.
+Most stars shine with a constant brightness in our sky over the eons of time, however, a few stars do not.
 These are the variable stars whose light output can change in a matter of minutes or months.
-Our fall sky holds two of the most spectacular variable stars known to astronomers.
+Our autumn sky holds two of the most spectacular variable stars known to astronomers and both can be observed with nothing more than your naked eyes.

-The first is Mira, also known as Omicron Ceti.
-Mira’s variability was suspected by astronomers throughout the centuries, all the way back to the Greek astronomer Hipparchus in 134 B.C.
-But it was an amateur astronomer, David Fabricius, who in 1596, confirmed that Mira is a variable star.
-Soon after, the great astronomer Johann Hevelius coined the name Mira, a name that translates to “the Wonderful Star.”
+First is Mira, also known as Omicron Ceti.
+Mira’s variability was suspected by astronomers throughout the centuries, all the way back to the Greek astronomer Hipparchus in 134 BC.
+But it was an amateur astronomer, David Fabricius, who in 1596 confirmed that Mira is a variable star.
+Soon after, the great astronomer Johann Hevelius coined the name Mira for this star in 1662, a name that translates as “the Wonderful Star.”

 The second variable star easily visible this fall is Algol, “the Demon Star.”
-Algol represents the eye of Medusa.
-Medusa’s evil gaze could turn you into stone if you were unfortunate enough to glance her way.
+Algol represents the eye of Medusa, whose severed head is held up in the sky by her slayer, the Greek hero Perseus.
+Medusa’s evil gaze could turn you into stone, if you were foolish enough to glance her way.
 Perseus avoided this fate by looking only at her reflection in his mirror-like shield.

-About every three days, Algol fades to one-third of its typical brightness for two hours and then returns to its original luster.
+About every three days, Algol fades to one-third of its normal brightness for two hours and then returns to its original luster.
 It’s as if Medusa is winking her evil eye at us.

-Look for the Demon Star below the familiar W-shaped pattern of Cassiopeia, high in the northeastern sky on fall evenings.
-Algol will be in mid-eclipse as darkness falls Wednesday, so you can watch it brighten back to maximum light during that evening.
-The next favorable evening eclipse occurs Oct.
-23, with mid-eclipse at 10:10 p.m.
-Even the full Hunter’s Moon that evening will be no match for the Demon Star.
-Start watching Algol several hours before mid-eclipse and then watch it slowly fade compared to the stars around it.
+Look for the Demon Star below the familiar W-shaped pattern of Cassiopeia, high in the northeastern sky on September evenings.
+Algol will be in mid-eclipse at 5:57 a.m.
+Tuesday, at 2:46 a.m.
+Friday, at 11:34 p.m.
+Sunday and at 8:23 p.m.
+Sept.
+18. Start watching Algol several hours before mid-eclipse and then watch it slowly fade compared to the stars around it.
 Spooky!